virtuacademy/virtu-analytics-service/docs/analytics-v1.md

 ## Delivery behavior (Meta, Google Ads, TikTok, HubSpot)

 General:
-- If `OUTBOUND_MODE=mock`, Meta/Google/TikTok deliveries are marked `SUCCESS` without external calls; HubSpot still requires its env vars or the delivery is marked `SKIPPED`.
+- If `OUTBOUND_MODE=mock`, all platform deliveries are marked `SUCCESS` without external calls (HubSpot env checks are bypassed in this mode).
 - If a platform is missing required env, the delivery is marked `SKIPPED` with a reason.
 - Deliveries are retried by QStash (re-sending hits this endpoint).